-In the late eighteenth century a child of eleven or twelve was captured, who some years before had been seen completely naked in the Caune Woods in France, seeking acorns and roots to eat.
+In the late eighteenth century, a child of eleven or twelve was captured, who some years before had been seen completely naked in the Caune Woods in France, seeking acorns and roots to eat.
 The boy was given the name Victor and is often referred to as the Wild Boy of Aveyron.

 When hearing of the capture, a minister of state with scientific interests, believing that this event would throw some light on the science of the mind, ordered that the child be brought to Paris.
-In Paris the boy became a nine days’ wonder.
-People of all classes thronged to see him, especially since it was an opportunity to see the romantic theories of the famous Jean Jacques Rousseau in practice.
+In Paris, the boy became a nine days’ wonder.
+People of all classes thronged to see him, especially since it was an opportunity to see the romantic theories of the famous Jean-Jacques Rousseau in practice.
 Rousseau, a passionate critic of society of his time, saw the possibility of reforming society through the education of children.
-In his Émile he posits a natural development of the child, which must be protected from the influences of society so that the child can grow up as Nature intended him to be.
+In his Émile, he posits a natural development of the child, which must be protected from the influences of society so that the child can grow up as Nature intended him to be.
 In essence, Rousseau believed that there is a natural development on which we can rely and which will inevitably take place, provided we can keep in check the “unnatural” influences of society.
 So, with Victor, the people of Paris had the opportunity to see a child who had grown up according to Rousseau’s ideals….

-What they did see was a degraded human being, human only in shape; a dirty, scarred, inarticulate creature who trotted and grunted like the beasts of the fields, ate with apparent pleasure the most filthy refuse, was apparently incapable of attention of even elementary perceptions such as heat or cold and spent his time apathetically rocking himself backwards and forwards like the animals at the zoo.
+What they did see was a degraded human being, human only in shape; a dirty, scarred, inarticulate creature who trotted and grunted like the beasts of the fields, ate with apparent pleasure the most filthy refuse, was apparently incapable of attention of even elementary perceptions such as heat or cold and spent his time apathetically rocking himself backward and forward like the animals at the zoo.
 A “man-animal,” whose only concern was to eat, sleep, and escape the unwelcome attentions of sightseers.

-Expert opinion was as usual somewhat derisive of popular attitude and expectations.
+Expert opinion was, as usual, somewhat derisive of popular attitude and expectations.
 The great French educator and psychologist, Philippe Pinel, examined the boy, declaring that his wildness was a fake and that he was an incurable idiot.
 He failed to explain how a mentally defective person could have been able to fend for himself in the wilds for any length of time.

 Victor was assigned to Dr. Itard, who describes the behavior of the boy and his own efforts to teach him to do the things ordinary human beings do, including speaking and reading.
 Victor’s tutor tells us that his senses were extraordinarily apathetic.
 His nostrils were filled with snuff without making him sneeze.
 He picked up potatoes from boiling water.
 A pistol fired near him provoked hardly any response, though the sounds of cracking a walnut caused him to turn around.